apache/incubator-graphar/docs/user-guide/getting-started.rst

 Read GAR files
 ``````````````
-GAR supports to read the graph data flexibly, e.g., to get data for a single vertex, a vertex chunk or all vertices with a specific label.
+GAR supports the flexible reading of graph data, e.g., allowing to read data of a single vertex, a vertex chunk, or all vertices with a specific label.
 In addition, necessary property groups can be selected to read and avoid reading all properties from the files.
-As for edges, all of the adjList, offset and property chunks can be accessed conveniently and flexibly.
+Furthermore, GAR provides convenient and flexible access to adjList, offset and property chunks for edges.

 As a simple case, the following example shows how to read all vertices with label "person" of the graph defined by "graph_info" and output the values of "id" and "firstName" for each vertex.